 Yonder: The Cloud Catcher Chronicles

 Mix two parts Zelda with one part Stardew Valley and have yourself a delicious little fondant of Yonder: The Cloud Catcher Chronicles.
-The atmosphere and world lean harder into the Zelda vibe, which is definitely not a bad thing.
-Put simply, the game is a pleasure to behold.
+The atmosphere and world lean harder into the Zelda vibe, which is not bad.
+Put simply; the game is a pleasure to behold.

-As you journey through the open world collecting supplies and magical creatures, you will witness the seasons change in a wonderful fashion.
-The day/night cycle is also a key component of the game, with certain times being best for certain activities.
-Speaking of which; farming, fishing, and crafting all play an important role in the game.
+As you journey through the open world collecting supplies and magical creatures, you will witness the seasons change in a grand fashion.
+The day/night cycle is also a key component of the game, with specific times being best for certain activities.
+Speaking of which, farming, fishing, and crafting all play an important role in the game.

 It should be noted that Yonder’s management component is on the lighter side, and socialising isn’t really what the game is focused on.
 However, Stardew Valley fans that particularly loved the calming atmosphere and interactions with nature should take a look.

 Minecraft is a classic, endlessly diverse game that can be just about anything you want it to be.
 It’s up to you if you wish to fear for your life in survival mode or take to creative mode for a more relaxed experience akin to Stardew Valley.

 If you’re all about planting crops, tending to farm animals and developing your village, that’s precisely what you can spend your time doing on Minecraft.
 It doesn’t have to be all zombies and creepers – it can simply be a peaceful place to exist, explore, and shape your world to be exactly how you want it.